CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Recycling of used gas pipes

 The polyethylene (PE) pipes waste material generated at work sites is mainly used as covers to protect gas pipes and as post markers to indicate the location of supply pipes.
-In FY2017, 201 tons of PE pipe waste was generated and all was reused.
+In FY2018, 194 tons of polyethylene (PE) pipe waste was generated and all was reused.
 Metal pipes, such as steel and cast-iron pipes, are sold to electric furnace manufacturers and recycling companies, who use them as raw materials for products.

 Recycling of used gas appliances